 If women have or have had a thyroid disorder, thyroid status should be closely monitored during and after pregnancy in the women and in their offspring.
 Goiters and thyroid nodules discovered during pregnancy should be evaluated as they are in other patients (see Approach to the Patient With a Thyroid Nodule Approach to the Patient With a Thyroid Nodule Thyroid nodules are benign or malignant growths within the thyroid gland.
 They are common, increasingly so with increasing age.
 (See also Overview of Thyroid Function.)
 The reported incidence... read more and Simple Nontoxic Goiter/Diagnosis Diagnosis Simple nontoxic goiter, which may be diffuse or nodular, is noncancerous hypertrophy of the thyroid without hyperthyroidism, hypothyroidism, or inflammation.
 Except in severe iodine deficiency... read more ).

 Treatment of Graves disease varies.
-Usually, pregnant women are given the lowest possible dose of oral propylthiouracil (50 to 100 mg q 8 h).
-Therapeutic response occurs over 3 to 4 wk; then the dose is changed if needed.
+Usually, pregnant women are given the lowest possible dose of oral propylthiouracil (50 to 100 mg every 8 hours).
+Therapeutic response occurs over 3 to 4 weeks; then the dose is changed if needed.
 Propylthiouracil crosses the placenta and may cause goiter and hypothyroidism in the fetus.
-Simultaneous use of l-thyroxine or l-triiodothyronine is contraindicated because these hormones may mask the effects of excessive propylthiouracil in pregnant women and result in hypothyroidism in the fetus.
+Simultaneous use of L-thyroxine or L-triiodothyronine is contraindicated because these hormones may mask the effects of excessive propylthiouracil in pregnant women and result in hypothyroidism in the fetus.
 Methimazole is an alternative to propylthiouracil.
 Graves disease commonly abates during the 3rd trimester, often allowing dose reduction or discontinuation of the drug.

 In centers with experienced thyroid surgeons, a 2nd-trimester thyroidectomy, although very uncommon, may be considered after drug treatment restores euthyroidism.
 After thyroidectomy, women are given full replacement of L-thyroxine (0.15 to 0.2 mg po once/day), beginning 24 hours later.

 Radioactive iodine (diagnostic or therapeutic) and iodide solutions are contraindicated during pregnancy because of adverse effects on the fetal thyroid gland.
 Beta-blockers are used only for thyroid storm or severe maternal symptoms.